-As a Ranger, Spc.
-Cody James Patterson selflessly lived his life for others and distinguished himself as a member of the Army’s premier direct action raid force, continuously deployed in support of the Global War on Terror, and fought valiantly as he served his fellow Rangers and our great Nation.
+As a Ranger, SPC Patterson selflessly lived his life for others and distinguished himself as a member of the Army’s premier direct action raid force, continuously deployed in support of the Global War on Terror, and fought valiantly as he served his fellow Rangers and our great Nation.

 Cody is survived by his mother, Nancy R. Wilson; and his siblings, Taylor Patterson, Nicole Patterson, Letitia Williams, Elijah Williams, Kapriel Wilson, and Mara Wilson.